aeby/django-debug-toolbar/README.rst

 #.
 Optional: There are a few configuration options to the debug toolbar that
    can be placed in a dictionary:

-   * `INTERCEPT_REDIRECTS`: If set to True (default), the debug toolbar will show an intermediate page upon redirect so you can view any debug information prior to redirecting.
-This page will provide a link to the redirect destination you can follow when ready.
-If set to False, redirects will proceed as normal.

    * `SHOW_TOOLBAR_CALLBACK`: If not set or set to None, the debug_toolbar middleware will use its built-in show_toolbar method for determining whether the toolbar should show or not.
 The default checks are that DEBUG must be